davidlidebrandt/milestone-project-4/README.md

 Main image on the index page came from https://pixabay.com/sv/photos/cross-fit-zimmer-h%C3%A4lsa-fitness-1126999/ by user GYMer_Jason.

-All of the product images came from https://pixabay.com/, since the products are added continually attributions to all single images are not possible.
+All of the product and category images came from https://pixabay.com/, since the products are added continually attributions to all single images are not possible.
 All images are free to use and do not require attribution.